realtime-vehicle-tracking/realtime-vehicle-tracking.github.io/src/01_chapter.md

 **Chapter 6: The Streamlit Apps** builds two Streamlit dashboards.
 The first one shows vehicles moving on a live map with trail history and shortest path queries.
 The second one connects to Lakehouse to show zone activity trends and road segment traffic, updated every 30 seconds.

-**Chapter 7: Bringing It All Together** covers the full system running end-to-end, the gotchas we encountered along the way and ideas for going further.
+**Chapter 7: Bringing It All Together** covers the full system running end-to-end and ideas for going further.

 Let's start by loading the road network.